 The phrase "software process" refers to the sophisticated procedure by which software is created, from theorizing to implementation and operation.
 Formal approaches to software process modeling emerge as a result of the creation of accurate and detailed models to define and track the activities of software development.
 Software process modeling, in essence, views the software process in the same way that the software process views an application: specifying, diagramming, and even programming the software development process itself.
 The computer, model (software process program), and developer can collaborate to build a suitable software process model.
 Enaction is a highly interactive computer-assisted development process that involves both the developer and the programmed software process model.
-Enhancing software process modeling.
+Enhancing software products by defining and enhancing the process that creates them is one of the main goals of software process modeling.
 The methods used can be applied generally to model and research other related processes (Wong & Tate, 1994).